kylelewi/key-j/README.md

 # KeyJ

-KeyJ gives puts the power of the DJ table into your computer keyboard!
+KeyJ gives puts the power of the DJ table into your computer keyboard.

 [Live version](http://www.kylelewis.co/keyj/)

 ### Play Instructions

-Choose from a library of drum and guitar loops to get the groove going, then use the keyboard to add a familiar and timeless melody over the top!
+Choose from a library of drum and guitar loops to get the groove going, then use the keyboard to add a familiar and timeless melody over the top.

 ![alt text](https://raw.githubusercontent.com/bongatoughy/key-j/master/img/keyj_screenshot.png "Screenshot")